Zayd-R/create-scala-app/README.md

 ### Why not use Giter8?

-Giter8 is powerful but also complex.
+Giter8 is powerful but also complex (A nice way of saying I hate it becuase it did not work when i used it :) ).

 `create-scala-app` aims for: